benjkent/Hacking-with-Swift-UIkit/README.md

 5. Use Auto Layout Contraints
 6. Use interface builder to connect the UI to a controller.
 7. Use the Embed NavigationController to navigate between UITableViewController (Image List) and UIDetailViewController (image)
+8. Use the Navigation Bar to display a title and image name
+9. Use Large titles: An Apple design guidline